technovangelist/katacoda-scenarios/logsintro1/finish.md

-Now that you understand a bit about the example application, let's move on to work with more logs from integrations and more.
+Now that you understand a bit about the example application, let's move on to working with logs from integrations and more.